Bramalea City Centre: History

 The mall has housed several large retailers in the past.
-These include Sears (closed 2018), Eaton's, Kmart (closed 1998), Zellers (closed 2012), Target (closed 2015), Miracle Mart, Food City, Kitchen Stuff Plus and Beaver Lumber.
+These include Hudson's Bay (closed 2025), Sears (closed 2018), Eaton's, Kmart (closed 1998), Zellers (closed 2012), Target (closed 2015), Miracle Mart, Food City, Kitchen Stuff Plus and Beaver Lumber.
 Brampton Transit's Bramalea Terminal was moved in 2010 from its original site on the southeast side of the mall to a location to the north, to accommodate the Züm bus rapid transit service on Queen Street.
+In May 2023, the mall would celebrate its 50th anniversary by opening a time capsule that was kept dormant since 1998.
+Owners of the mall would also announce a renovation of the South Food Court.